tpoisot/CP-SDM/manuscript.typ

 The model was trained, validated, and applied on the 19 WorldClim2 BIOCLIM variables #cite(<Fick2017>), at a spatial resolution of 2.5 minutes of arc.
 Preliminary analyses using 0.5, 2.5, 5, and 10 minutes of arc show that the qualitative results presented hold.
 For the projection of the model under climate change, I only report the future data under the SSP370 scenario ("business as usual"), for #change[six GCMS: MRI_ESM2_0, ACCESS_CM2, EC_Earth3_Veg, CanESM5, GFDL_ESM4, and MIROC6.
 The climatic data were retrieved for the 2081-2100 period]. #add[The prediction for a score under future climates is measured as the median of the predicted values for each of the GCMs, and the prediction of whether this point in within the future range of the species is done by applying majority voting to the six predictions.]

 The climatic novelty of the baseline _v._ future data is estimated through the Euclidean distance #cite(<Fitzpatrick2018>), specifically by assigning as a novelty score for each pixel in the future the distance to its closest baseline analogue.
 This novelty is measured on de-meaned predictors with unit variance #add[to ensure that predictors with different scales can be adequately compared.
-Following TK Williams et al 2007 PNAS, novelty is calculated twice: once by using historical climate at the baseline, to measure the emergence of novel climates, and once by using historical climate as the target, to measure the loss of existing climates.]
+Following TK Williams et al 2007 PNAS, novelty is calculated twice: once by using historical climate at the baseline, to measure the emergence of novel climates, and once by using historical climate as the target, to measure the loss of existing climates.] #add[compare to training data to measure covariate shift, not environmental novelty at the landscape scale]

 == Species distribution model